-Now when you open the Budget sheet you should get an idea of your budget progress for the current month or period.
-Be sure to double check the period start date and set your desired budgeting time period at the top.
+Now when you open the Monthly Budget sheet you should get an idea of your budget progress for the current month.
+You can review the Yearly Budget sheet to get the big picture view of your finances for the year.

 You can further customize your Groups and Categories and update any category budgets that need your attention on the Categories sheet.

 If you decide to change a category’s name, check out the community-supported “Rename Category” tool in the Tiller Community Solutions add-on under Tools.

 If you prefer YNAB’s budgeting methodology, where you give every dollar a job, you can set up your Foundation Template budget so that your Planned Cashflow in the upper left of the Monthly Budget sheet is $0.
 This means every dollar you plan to earn for that month is allocated to some category in your budget, whether you’re actually spending it or not.

 If you prefer to see how your unspent or overspent funds from one month roll into the next month, check out the Savings Budget solution in the Tiller Community.
 You can add it right on top of your Foundation template, but you’ll use the Savings Budget dashboard instead of the Monthly and Yearly Budget dashboards that come as defaults in the Foundation template.